Lvya123/BFCformer/README.md

 .\test-200LH-spa-psnr-ssim\evaluate_PSNR_SSIM.m
 ```

-#### To reproduce PSNR/SSIM scores of the paper on RealBlur dataset, run this MATLAB script
+#### To reproduce PSNR/SSIM scores of the paper on DID-Data and DDN-Data datasets, run this MATLAB script
 ```
 .\test-ddn-did-psnr-ssim\statistic.m
 ```